Komodo Islands

 In addition to the Komodo dragon, there are numerous other dangerous animals on Komodo and the other islands.
 Including biting centipedes, but also poisonous snakes.
 So far 12 species have been counted.
 Such as: spitting cobra, Russell's viper and White-lipped bamboo viper.

-Snorkelling and diving at Komodo
+Snorkelling and Diving at Komodo

 The marine life around the islands may well be Komodo's unexpected gem.
 The coral reefs around the islands are extremely rich in animal life, including numerous species of fish, sharks and rays.
 And a dive under water opens truly a new world.